 How to Sell to Chatham County

 The first step in selling goods or services to the County is to register online with the Purchasing Department.
 The registration process requires you to select general categories for which you wish to receive bid notifications.
 You should list all categories that you believe would apply to your business.
-When the County issues a bid using one of the categories listed for your firm, you will receive e-mail or fax notification depending on the method of notification you have selected.
+When the County issues a bid using one of the categories listed for your firm, you will receive an e-mail.
 The notification will then provide you with instructions on how to download the particular bid.
 If you are unable to register online, please contact Purchasing for assistance.

 How Does the County Buy?